ShyAssassin/Stable-Diffusion-Bot/README.md

 ### The Generated image contains "mutated" elements
 If The Generated image contains mutated elements (extra arms, too many fingers, long necks, etc...) try adjusting the negative prompts provided or add base `negative_prompts` in the config.

+### The Img2Img output image looks nothing like the input
+This is expected because Img2Img uses the provided input image as a "base" for further generation [Read This for more info.](https://arxiv.org/pdf/2108.01073.pdf)
+Try adjusting the `stength` paramater provided when using the command or edit the base strength in the config.
+The higher the `strength` the more the "creative" the AI gets.

 ### When i start the bot i get import errors
 This is generally because you forgot to run `poetry install`, if you did run the install command and you are still encountering errors please [open a bug report!](https://github.com/ShyAssassin/Stable-Diffusion-Bot/issues/new)